LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Logic Games improvement curve:

 Track your LG hours separately in Athenify.
-The section is completely conquerable with adequate practice.
+This section is completely conquerable with adequate practice—the question is simply whether you'll invest the hours.

 Game-specific strategies: